 During high water, the main fall is fanned with smaller falls to the sides.
 The side fall to the left, a ribbon fall drops to a reflection pool below.
 To the right of the main fall, a sort of terraced fall as the water cascades down and through chutes.
 One should take time to view these falls and not rush to the main spectacle and half a mile up the trail.

-Before you depart the Bastion Falls stop and checkout Kaaterskill High Peak, once thought to be the tallest mountain in New York.
+Before you depart the Bastion Falls stop and checkout Roundtop and Kaaterskill High Peak, once thought to be the tallest mountain in New York.
 One may get the feeling of why as you stand way below its summit.

 From the falls you’ll follow the yellow trail.
 Sign in at the register and you’ll make a steep ascent from the register where the trail will ease a bit.